VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 ## Running the Migration Program to Migrate the Data

-_Before beginning the data migration process, ensure that you have a backup of the data from your SQL Azure database._
+_Before beginning the data migration process, ensure that you have a backup of the data from your SQL Database database._

 The **MigrationToV2** utility uses the same **Settings.xml** file as the other projects in the **Conference** solution in addition to its own